Natural Face Remedies for Acne Vulgaris: Part Two | Soap.Club

 Calendula is a plant in the daisy family.
 Its flowers and leaves are often used in herbal remedies.

 Calendula has anti-infection and antibacterial properties.
 A study found that calendula ointment was effective in treating acne.
-The study participants applied the ointment to the affected area twice daily for six weeks.
+The study participants applied the natural product for ace to the affected area twice daily for six weeks.

 Echinacea is used for healing wounds and for reducing colds and flu.
 However, several studies have shown that their antimicrobial and anti-inflammatory properties can improve skin inflammatory problems such as acne.
 Use echinacea tea as a face wash.